Museum and heritage postgraduate studies

 Acceptance into the MHST programme is not automatic.
 A limited number of students are selected each year.
 It is important that applicants attend the information day which will be held on Tuesday 22nd November 2016.
 If you are unable to attend please contact Annie Mercer.

 Museum and Heritage Studies courses are all internally assessed.
 The assessment procedures vary from academic written work (reviews and essays), to oral presentations (seminars, proposals and pitches) and practical projects (exhibitions/surveys/reports and other professional workplace based projects).

-The assessment for the GCertMHS and the GDipMHS consists of the procedures already in place for the teaching of these courses within the MMHS.
-These are:
+The assessment for the PGCertMHP and the PGDipMHP consists of the procedures already in place for the teaching of these courses within the MMHP.

 The Museum and Heritage Studies Programme offer a Master of Arts by Thesis (MHST 591) and a Doctor of Philosophy by thesis (MHST 690).
 Successful completion of the Master of Museum and Heritage Studies (MMHS) may provide a basis for subsequent study and research leading to the degree of PhD.
 For information on the MA please refer to the Faculty of Humanities and Social Sciences, for PhD please refer to the Faculty of Graduate Research.